NathanTruong0930/COATL-AIRCRAFT/README.md

 ### Project: Electrostatic Dust Analyzer

 This repository contains code and resources for the **Electrostatic Dust Analyzer** project developed as part of the PSU Capstone program.
-This project utilizes a '[insert microcontroller]' to interpret current measurements taken from dust particles for use in determining air conditions.
+This project utilizes an ESP32 to interpret current measurements taken from dust particles for use in determining air conditions.

 ---